 The following articles and presentations provide important background for understanding and enabling effective use of the metalog distributions.
 Click here for the Wikipedia article on the metalog distributions.
 The metalog distributions belong to the class of quantile-parameterized distributions (QPDs).
 Click here for the Wikipedia article on QPDs.
 For original papers, presentations and further information, see below.

-"The Melalog Distributions", published in Decision Analysis in December 2016, documents the motivation, literature review, definitions, mathematical derivations, and other background research for the equations and other materials implemented on this website.
-This paper is now open access and free to everyone.
-To download it, click the icon on the right.
-To download it directly from the publisher, click here.
+"The Melalog Distributions", published in Decision Analysis in December 2016,is among the top ten most download papers in the history of the Decision Analysis Journal.
+It documents the motivation, literature review, definitions, mathematical derivations, and other background research for the equations and other materials implemented on this website.

 “The Metalog Distributions: Virtually Unlimited Shape Flexibility, Combining Expert Opinion in Closed Form, and Bayesian Updating in Closed Form”.
 Metalog properties introduced in this preprint include: 1.
 Proof that any continuous quantile function can be approximated arbitrarily closely by a metalog, with several new shape flexibility illustrations.
 2. A simple, appealing method for combining the metalogs of multiple experts that yields a consensus metalog in closed form.
 3. A method for metalog Bayesian updating in closed form in light of new data, presented in a readily understandable way as a fisherman updates his catch probabilities when changing the river on which he fishes.